-Despite a year has gone by after the compulsory segregation of waste started in KL, many condos and neighbourhoods have seen little real change in facilities for recycling.
-If they are there, they typically only include separation of glass, plastic and metal.
+Despite almost two years have gone by after the compulsory segregation of waste started in KL, many condos and neighbourhoods have seen little real change in facilities for recycling.
+If the recycling bins are there, they typically only include separation of glass, plastic and metal.
 Separating organic matter from the waste seems to be light years away.
 But what bugs us the most, is how hard it is to find a way to dispose of those tricky items like batteries, light bulbs and electronic waste.

-Hence we’ve done a bit of digging, and here is a list of helpful recycling places to take those pesky items in KL:
+Hence we’ve done a bit of digging, and here is a list of helpful recycling centres and other palces to take those pesky items in KL:

 E-waste, batteries and other recyclables